visionof2030-pixel/SG3-1_6-review-/README.md

                     ],
                     correctAnswer: 0,
                     explanation: {
-                        correct: "صحيح!
-'Neither of them drinks coffee.' هي الجملة الصحيحة.",
+                        correct: "Correct!
+'Neither of them drinks coffee.' is the correct sentence.",
-                        wrong: "خطأ. القاعدة: Neither + of + plural noun + singular verb",
+                        wrong: "Wrong.
+Rule: Neither + of + plural noun + singular verb",
                         grammar: "Neither/Either: Neither of + plural noun + singular verb, Either of + plural noun + singular verb",
-                        example: "مثال: Neither of the books is interesting.
+                        example: "Example: Neither of the books is interesting.
 Either of the answers is correct."
                     }
                 }
             ],